-"Overdoing the fiber when you're not used to it can make you really bloated," Abby Langer, RD, told Self.
+Experts agree that introducing fiber to your diet can transform your health–but it's a double-edged sword, in that too much can actually backfire.
 So while fiber intake is important for healthy digestion, changing your diet from zero to 100 where fiber is concerned can cause bloating instead of helping to relieve it.

 To combat bloating, aim for 20 to 25 grams of fiber per day, and drink a lot of water.

-"Ditching dairy was my first step toward relief," says PopSugar fitness editor Jenny Sugar after 20 years of chronic bloating, "but it didn't cure me by any means.
-It wasn't until I gave up dairy, processed carbs, and sugar that my digestive system felt happy."
+As Byrdie writer Amanda Montell explained, ditching dairy can have serious effects on your overall health.
 Traditional Chinese medicine deems dairy, processed foods, and refined flour and sugar harmful, as well as wheat, coffee, alcohol, fried foods, cold drinks, fruit juice, and cold, raw foods.
 That's not to say you have to give up those specific foods to relieve your own bloat.
-Every body is different.
+Everybody is different.
 Try to single out which foods cause the most immediate bloating and be more mindful about avoiding them.
 If you'd like to be thorough, jot down the aforementioned foods and try to cut them out separately for a week at a time.
 Keep a journal of how you're feeling and evaluate afterward.
 That way, you can tell which foods work for your specific body and which are a part of the problem.